Exploring the non-stationarity of coastal sea level probability distributions: Methodology

 \end{linenomath} Here $m_{1}, m_{2}, m_{3}$ and $m_{4}$ refer to the mean, variance, skewness and excess kurtosis.
 We focus on linear changes in time and therefore write \begin{linenomath}

 \end{linenomath} Each term $\frac{\partial q_{p}}{\partial m_{i}}$ in Eq. \eqref{eq:quantile_in_time} can be further evaluated by differentiating Eq. \eqref{eq:cornish_fisher}: \begin{linenomath}

 \end{linenomath} We assume relatively small deviation from Gaussian behaviour and focus only on first-order changes in Eq.~\eqref{eq:derivatives}.
-This is a reasonable assumption as the dynamics of many climate observables often show a strong gaussian component.
+This is a reasonable assumption as the dynamics of many climate observables often show a strong Gaussian component, especially when focusing on anomalies (after removing climatologies).
+In case of (relatively) large deviation from Gaussianity, the framework is still useful at first order as suggested by tests in Appendix \ref{app:beta_test}.
 In other words we evaluate Eq.~\eqref{eq:derivatives} \textit{locally} at the point $m_{*} = (m_{1} = 0, m_{2} = 1, m_{3} = 0, m_{4} = 0)$ to describe changes in the neighborhood of a Gaussian distribution.
 Therefore, we relate the slopes $\beta_{1}(q_{p})$ computed in the quantile regression step in Eq. \eqref{eq:quantile_regression} to changes in moments as: \begin{linenomath}

 \end{linenomath} Here the set of polynomials, $b_{i}(p)$, are defined by evaluating the terms $\frac{\partial q_{p}}{\partial m_{i}}$; $i\in[1,4]$ in Eq. \eqref{eq:derivatives} in the point $m_{*} = (m_{1} = 0, m_{2} = 1, m_{3} = 0, m_{4} = 0)$: \begin{linenomath}